Zuehlke/machines-code-people/README.md

 * The [General Contribution Guideline](./general-contribution-guideline.md) is your choice you prefer to work independently from GitHub as far as possible.

+For additional questions, we created a page about [advanced contribution topics](./advanced-contribution-topics.md).

 ## Lead Authors

 The following lead authors are responsible to create, organize, administrate and moderate this project: